dokinqs/travel-bucket-list/readme.md

 ![wireframe](TravelWireframe.JPG)

 ## User stories:
-User can make a post it style layout grid list of places they want to visit with notes on things to do and a rating out of five stars.
+Overview: User can create a post-it style layout grid list of places they want to visit with notes on things to do and a rating out of five stars.

+C: User can add a country location to their bucket list.
+The database would populate the country entry with details on currency, language, and display the country flag svg image.

+R: User can look at a grid view of countries they have saved on their bucket list.

-User can add, look at, edit, and delete destinations.
+U: User can edit the rating on each country and the list would automatically and delete destinations.

+D: User can remove a country that they don't want to visit anymore or have visited since putting it on the wish list.

 ## Technologies:
 Javascript, PSQL, HTML, CSS